Greece for Digital Nomads: The Definitive Guide 2022

 Caution: This is a costly option.

-Places to Work: Coworking in Greece
+Places To Work: Coworking in Greece

 In recent years, there has been an increase in the number of coworking places in Greece.
-These hubs not only provide office space and desks but also helped in building lively communities where people share ideas, contacts, and skills.
+These hubs not only provide office space and desks but also help in building lively communities where people share ideas, contacts, and skills.
 Here are some famous coworking places in the country.

 Impact Hub—Psirri: This tree-lined courtyard in Athens provides a flexible workplace to freelancers and other self-employed businessmen.
 They also organize talks, conferences, and screenings.